instnt-inc/instnt-ios-sdk/README.md

   }
 ```

-Here `isSandBox` is the flags which determines to work with the sandbox or production backend server.
+`isSandBox` contains the flags that determine whether to work with either the sandbox or the production server.
-If `isSandBox` is true, sandbox backend server is used, Unless production backend server is used.
+If `isSandBox` is true, the sandbox server is used, otherwise the implementation points to the production server by default.

 3. Collect data from the user.
-Alerts will be shown if the user misses a field or enters incorrectly formatted data.
+Alerts are shown if the user misses a field or enters incorrectly formatted data.

-4. Implement `InstntDelegate` Protocol
+4. Implement the `InstntDelegate` Protocol:

 ```swift
   extension ViewController: InstntDelegate {